redwoodjs/redwoodjs-com-archive/docs/router.md

 export default Routes
 ```

-RR expects a single `Route` with a `notfound` prop.
+The router expects a single `Route` with a `notfound` prop.
 When no other route is found to match, the component in the `page` prop will be rendered.

 To create a route to a normal Page, you'll pass three props: `path`, `page`, and `name`: